graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 ```

 <!--
-- This is how that flow looks like
+- This is how the security flow works in our implementation
-- It is quite straightforward:
 - JWT validation happens at the gateway level first
 - The directives enforce field-level authorization rules
-- The gateway passes user context down to subgraphs
+- We'll show two approaches: forwarding JWT payload directly to subgraphs, and extracting user ID to propagate as headers
 - Each service enforces its own authorization rules but the gateway handles the restrictions
 - Important note: if the JWT doesn't have the necessary permissions defined by the directives, the request won't even reach the users or posts services - the gateway blocks it early
+- We'll demonstrate this with both authenticated fields and scope-based mutations
 -->

 ---